Stroke

 • However, of those survivors, 2/3 are left with some form of disability.

-• Also in the UK (pop about 70M), about 1.3M of those people have suffered a stroke (and survived).
+• Also in the UK (pop about 70M), about 1.3M people have suffered a stroke at some time.

-Aside from physical disability, a typical effect associated with a stroke is called aphasia, which is a problem with some part of the communication process.
-It can often make people appear “locked in”.
+Aside from physical disability, a typical effect associated with a stroke is called aphasia.
+The act of communication is split into seven discrete processes, daisy-chained together.
+Aphasia is a problem with any of them, and can result in that chain breaking.
+It can make people appear “locked in”, although totally cognisant.

 Because such a high number of people aere left disabled following a stroke, the Disability Rights charity is often a good port of call.